ktorio/ktor-documentation/topics/interactive_website_add_persistence.md

 > Note that the `Database.connect` function doesn't establish a real database connection until you call the transaction - it only creates a descriptor for future connections.

-After defining the `Articles` table, we return to the `init` function of the `DatabaseFactory` object.
-Here, we call `SchemaUtils.create(Articles)` wrapped in transaction call at the bottom of the `init` function to instruct the database to create this table if it doesn't yet exist:
+Given that the `Articles` table is already declared, we can call `SchemaUtils.create(Articles)` wrapped in `transaction` call at the bottom of the `init` function to instruct the database to create this table if it doesn't yet exist:

 ```kotlin
 fun init() {